Navy Federal Credit Union (NFCU), usually referred to as Navy Federal or Navy Fed, is a global credit union based out of Vienna, Virginia.

 Member Benefits

-As a Navy Federal member, you’ll be in line for some exclusive benefits.
-Discounts on everything from insurance to car rentals are up for grabs, and you could even be eligible for a reduced rate on a home or auto loan.
+As a Navy Federal member, you have access to exclusive benefits.
+This includes discounts on everything from insurance to car rentals, and you could even be eligible for a reduced rate on a home or auto loan.

 With Navy Federal, there aren’t a ton of traditional banking fees, but it isn’t entirely fee-free.
-Let’s take a look at the most common charges that you’ll see.
+Let’s look at the most common charges you’ll see.

-Almost all Navy Federal deposit accounts come without a monthly fee, with the lone exception of Flagship Checking.
+• Monthly Maintenance Fees: Almost all Navy Federal deposit accounts come without a monthly fee, except Flagship Checking.
 There’s a $10 monthly fee if your balance falls under $1,500, so be sure you can maintain at least that amount if you plan to open this account.

-Navy Federal doesn’t charge fees for using out-of-network ATMs, but it also doesn’t reimburse the fees charged by the ATM.
-ATM fees can add up in a hurry, so always take a look at the map before opening an account to make sure that you have one nearby.
+• ATM Fees: Navy Federal charges a $1 fee for using out-of-network ATMs, and it also doesn’t reimburse the fees charged by the ATM.
+ATM fees can add up quickly, so always look at the map before opening an account to ensure you have one nearby.

 Getting Started